Yandex Cloud

 yc managed-postgresql cluster update --help

-2. Get the list of available host classes (the ZONE IDS column specifies the availability zones where you can select the appropriate class):
+2. Get the list of available host classes (the ZONE IDS column lists the availability zones you can select a class in):

 yc managed-postgresql resource-preset list